sjl-sjtu/GWAS_meta/README.md

 ## Lisence
 This package is available under the GNU General Public License version 3.

-The latest updation for the package is at Sep.
-16th, 2023.

 If there is any problem, please contact me: Jianle Sun (sjl-2017@sjtu.edu.cn)